 13. Set up database backups and cron jobs

-Most migrations take 1–2 hours for a typical Django app.
-Heroku buildpack and Procfile format are compatible with Appliku, so no code changes are usually required.
+Most self-serve migrations take 1–2 hours for a typical Django app.

 Frequently Asked Questions